pdeolankar/Raspberry-pi-Temperature-sensor-AWS-IoT/README.md

 Create a thing for experiment, name it anything you like, here (the thing) named ‘temperature-1’.
 Execute this command and you will see a ‘thingArn’ and ‘thingName’ on screen, this means that a thing is created and you can check it on AWS IoT console.

-1) Create AWS IoT policy and attach it to client certificate (generated earlier) The policy document is in json format, allowiotoperations.json
+1) Create AWS IoT policy and attach it to client certificate (generated earlier).
+The policy document is in json format, allowiotoperations.json
 ```javascript
 {